The PTARMIGAN LAND GROUP

 Our agile working policy allows all our staff to effectively balance their family commitments with their work to relieve the burden of being working parents and reduce reliance on female parents as the primary carer for children.

-If caught short for emergency childcare, for example, during school strikes, parents are able to bring their children to the office and will be supported by the whole team, or work from home, or vary their working hours at short notice, provided this is all communicated clearly with the wider team.
+If caught short for emergency childcare, for example, during school strikes, parents can bring their children to the office and will be supported by the whole team, or work from home, or vary their working hours at short notice, provided this is all communicated clearly with the wider team.

-We know we’re being successful with this goal, as our organic growth means that in 2023, we have achieved gender balance within the business, something we are incredibly proud of, with an increase in women in senior roles and equity positions within the business as well.
+We know we’re being successful with this goal, as our organic growth strategy means that in 2023, we achieved gender balance within the business, something we are incredibly proud of, with an increase in women in senior roles and equity positions within the business as well.
+Going forward we will continue our effective recruitment strategy, bringing the right people with the right skills into our business, and focussing on retention and support of our existing team.

 Goal 6 – Clean Water and Sanitation; Targets 6.2, 6.3, 6.4, 6.5, 6.6, 6b